Norwegian Dakotan

-A Norwegian Dakotan is a Norwegian American (a person with Norwegian ancestry) in the U. S. states of North and South Dakota.
+A Norwegian Dakotan is a Norwegian American (a person with Norwegian ancestry) in the U.S. states of North and South Dakota.
 One in three of all North Dakotans is of Norwegian heritage, which is the highest among all U.S. states.
 South Dakota is number three, behind Minnesota.
 The immigrants settled primarily between 1870 and 1920.

 As of 2009, 312,697 Dakotans claim Norwegian ancestry, 21.4% of the region's population (30.8% of North Dakota's population and 14.0% of South Dakota's population), or 6.7% of the total Norwegian American population.

 History

+Dakota Territory

+Between 1803 and 1804 the land was acquired by the United States in the Louisiana Purchase.
+The region was called the Dakota territory.
+Before 1803–4, both North and South Dakota did not exist inside of the United States.
+After the Louisiana Purchase, the southwestern portion, drained by the Missouri River, became U.S. territory.
+However, the land drained by the Red and Mouse Rivers remained under British control.
+As the U.S. expanded westward, the region was gradually explored and settled by pioneers.
+The War of 1812 between the U.S. and Britain led to agreements that defined borders, bringing the northern region under U.S. control.
+In 1861, the Dakota Territory was formally established, including present-day North and South Dakota, as well as parts of Montana and Wyoming.
+Settlers moved into the region, attracted by farming opportunities and the transcontinental railroad.
+Native American tribes, particularly the Lakota Sioux, faced increasing pressure and were forced onto reservations following conflicts and treaties.
+In 1889, the Dakota Territory was split into North and South Dakota, both becoming U.S. states.